frankmng/Professional-README-Generator/README.md

 - [License](#license)

 ## Installation
-developers to quickly build and develop a readme with ease.
-Please use it as it is a great tool to save time on after building your future projects.
+Nonme

 ## Usage
-a
+Halo

 ## Credits
-None
+Me

 ## License
-Licensed under <a href="https://opensource.org/licenses/GPL-3.0/">GNU General Public License v3.0<a>.
+Licensed under <a href="https://opensource.org/licenses/Apache-2.0/">Apache License 2.0<a>.
-See https://opensource.org/licenses/GPL-3.0/ for more information.
+See https://opensource.org/licenses/Apache-2.0/ for more information.

 ## Questions?

-Github username: frankmng
+Github username: frankng<br>
-Visit my github profile: https://github.com/frankmng Or you can contact me at <b>frankn@gmail.comm<b> if you have any additional questions!
+Visit my github profile: https://github.com/frankmng<br>
+Or you can contact me at <strong>frank@iu;trea.com<strong> if you have any additional questions!